Sustainable and HIgh Performance MEmbranes via iNTerfacial complexation (SHIPMENT)

 Although APS membranes show high solute retentions, the water permeability is much lower than NIPS membranes currently utilized for the same application.
 This originates from the fact that the separation is performed by the same material that gives the membrane its mechanical strength and porosity.

-As a result, the water permeability is compromised when utilizing dense and mechanically strong membranes, but mechanical properties are poor when more swollen materials are used that provide high water permeability.
+- Mechanical properties are poor when more swollen materials are used that provide high water permeability.

 The lower water permeability of the existing APS membranes is now the major obstacle preventing their commercial production and large-scale industrial acceptance.